wenxin-c/tp/docs/DeveloperGuide.md

 different
 kinds of data.

-`AtomicHabitTokernizer` class is responsible to tokenize and detokenize ArrayList of AtomicHabits that AtomicHabitManager will use or store.
+`AtomicHabitTokenizer` class is responsible to tokenize and detokenize ArrayList of AtomicHabits that AtomicHabitManager will use or store.
 Each habit will be tokenized in the following format `--description [description of habit] --count [count of